Nahid Bhadelia: Career

 In 1999, Bhadelia worked as the Director of National Outreach for Oxfam America, working on projects related to civic engagement of young Americans in voting and policy change issues.
 In 2002, she worked with Massachusetts Campus Compact on a project funded by Pew Charitable trusts to promote voting among college students.
 She completed her medical training in New York City at Mount Sinai Hospital and Columbia Presbyterian Hospital.

 In 2011, Bhadelia began working at Boston Medical Center and Boston University School of Medicine.
 With a specialization in infection control and emerging pathogens, Bhadelia served as the medical director of the Special Pathogens Unit.
 She was also the Director of Infection Control and an Associate Director at the National Emerging Infectious Diseases Laboratories, a biosafety level 4 laboratory, which is one of six such programs for studying deadly viruses in the United States.
 During her career, she has worked on assessing the healthcare response to the 2009 flu pandemic that resulted from Influenza A virus subtype H1N1, the 2013-2016 Ebola virus epidemic, and the 2020 COVID-19 pandemic.
 She works on national task force for evaluation of experimental medical treatments for emerging infections.
 On May 19, 2021, it was announced that Bhadelia will lead a new research center at Boston University entitled the Center on Emerging Infectious Diseases (CEID).
 CEID's mission is to improve resilience against threat of emerging & epidemic infectious diseases worldwide through transdisciplinary research, global and local capacity building, training, evidence generation for policy support, and community engagement.
+In 2025, Bhadelia co-founded and became the director of Biothreats Emergence, Analysis, Communications Network (BEACON), a free global outbreak surveillance program based at CEID.